Missing You (Brandy, Gladys Knight, Tamia, and Chaka Khan song)

 The collaboration peaked at number two in New Zealand and reached number 25 on the US Billboard Hot 100 as well as number 10 on the Billboard Hot R&B Singles chart.
 It gave Tamia her highest-charting single at the time and became one of the biggest hit singles of the 1990s for both Knight and Khan.
 At the 39th Annual Grammy Awards, "Missing You" was nominated for Best Pop Collaboration with Vocals.

 Background

 "Missing You" was written by musicians Barry J. Eastmond and Gordon Chambers.
 Eastmond was picked by Elektra Records CEO Sylvia Rhone to produce a song for the Set It Off motion picture.
 He wrote much of the song after watching a rough cut of the film in Los Angeles, California.
 Rhone stated that she was thrilled to have all four performers of the song in the studio, and she also noted that the song was integral to the film because it illustrates the personalities of the four main characters.

+Composition and lyrics

+"Missing You" is a ballad with elements of both pop and R&B. It has a running time of four minutes and twenty-two seconds.
+In the song, the performers sing about strong friendship and missing loved ones with lyrics such as: "Though I'm missing you/ I'll find away to get through/ Living without you/ 'cause you were my sister, my strength and my pride/ Only god may know why, still I will get by".

+Launch and reception

+While the album was slated for release on September 24, 1996, "Missing You" was released as the lead single from the project on August 6.
+Upon the release of the song, Rhone commented: "This single gave us the opportunity to combine 'old school' and 'new school' vocal talents while reflecting the plot of the film, about four women".